 Therefore, it’s fair to say that the length of a questionnaire does not necessarily affect response.
 More important than length is question content.

 A subject is more likely to respond if they are involved and interested in the research topic.

 Questions should be meaningful and interesting to the respondent.

 You want to ask questions that won’t impact the end result nor bias your respondent, like “How well do you think we served your needs?” could do.

 A biased question will lead participants in the direction of a particular answer.

 Some phrases, particularly adjectives and adverbs, may add bias to questions.
 Depending on how a question is presented, people can react in different ways (for example, asking a question using the word “loss” versus “gain”).

-Remain neutral regardless of topic and watch for wording that skews positive or negative.
+Remain neutral regardless of the topic and watch for wording that may influence negatively or positively

 One example of a biased question…

-But on the other hand, by asking something like the following, I could completely unbiased the question.
+But on the other hand, by asking something like the following, I could completely make the question unbiased.